 I mostly write for two reasons: because I can’t help it, and because I like putting words and sentences together in a way that makes me happy.
 A side effect of the second reason is that I write everything in Russian (everything except philosophy, that is).
 Russian is the only language I learned as a kid and thus the only language in which I feel free to use words however I want.
 Writing in Russian, for its part, means that I write for Russian-speaking readers.
 It’s either stuff that Russophones like myself are likely to care about, or else it assumes post-Soviet cultural baggage, or both.

-To cut a long story short, I don’t see enough reason to translate my writing myself, or pay to have it translated.
-To be sure, I’d be very happy to see it in other languages (especially the ones I can read), and if anyone out there feels it’s worth the effort, you can count on my eternal gratitude.
-But failing that, this page will forever remain tragically/mercifully short.
+To cut a long story short, I don’t usually see enough reason to translate my writing myself, or pay to have it translated.
+That said, I’d be thrilled to see it in other languages (especially the ones I can read), and if anyone out there feels it’s worth the effort, do contact my agent and count on my eternal gratitude.
+Otherwise, this page will remain tragically/mercifully short.

-Since 2012 I have been writing columns for the Snob project.
-Here are three of them:
+In 2012-2020, I wrote opinion pieces and essays for the Snob project.
+Here are four of them: